oliveirabruno01/pixel-agi/README.md

 The app is currently in development.
 The major tasks that need to be completed are:

 1. Implement stream completion and real-time parsing of the assistant's answers.
-2. Expand the UI to support tasks other than recoloring.
-3. Add utilities to help increment our datasets.
+2. Add utilities to help increment our datasets such as up-voting to add the interaction to the dataset and even RLHF curation.
-4. Add access to the GPT-4 Vision/LlaVA model to leverage its computer vision capabilities?
+3. Add access to the GPT-4 Vision/LlaVA model to leverage its computer vision capabilities?

-Some minor tasks include updating the README with a showcase of the app, and add some explanations in-code (how I managed to implemented the autocomplete, for instance).
-These minor tasks will wait until I wake up from my post-48h--grinding-beauty-sleep :D

 Once these tasks are completed, the focus will shift to building a massive dataset  ̶t̶h̶a̶t̶ ̶b̶u̶i̶l̶d̶s̶ ̶i̶t̶s̶e̶l̶f̶  and conducting several training runs.

 ## Future Work